-Intervention Rationale (a) Reassure the patient that he is safe.
-At the panic level of anxiety patient may fear for his own life. to physical integrity or threat to self concept.
-It is important to understand patient's perception of the phobic object or situation to assist with the desensitization process.
-0 implosion therapy may be employed. psychological sensations diminish in response to repeated exposure to the phobic stimulus under non- threatening conditions.
-Facing these feelings rather than suppressing them may result in more adaptive coping abilities.
+Intervention Rationale (a) Reassure the patient that he is At the panic level of anxiety patient safe. may fear for his own life. (b) Explore patient's perception of It is important to understand patient's the threat to physical integrity or perception of the phobic object or threat to self concept. situation to assist with the desensitization process. (c) Include patient in making Allowing the patient choices provides decisions related to selection of a measure of control and serves to alternative coping strategies (e.g. increase feelings of self- worth. patient may choose either to avoid the phobic stimulus or attempt to eliminate the fear associated with it). (d) If the patient elects to work on Fear decreases as the physical and eliminating the fear, techniques of psychological sensations diminish in desensitization or implosion therapy response to repeated exposure to the may be employed. phobic stimulus under non- threatening conditions. (e) Encourage patient to explore Facing these feelings rather than underlying feelings that may be suppressing them may result in more contributing to irrational fears. adaptive coping abilities.